agnieszka95/task/README.md

 - Single Egress IP: ensure a single IP for outbound cluster traffic
 - Multi-Region, multi-environment directory structure

-**Prerequisites**
-- AWS Account: With permissions to deploy resources (EKS, EC2, VPC, etc.)
-- Terraform: Installed on your system
-- AWS CLI: Configured with your AWS credentials.

 **Terraform directory structure**
-1) modules:
+1. modules:
    - eks: defines EKS cluster configuration:
-    Create the EKS cluster, specifying the VPC and subnets.
+      - Create the EKS cluster, specifying the VPC and subnets.
-    Create worker node groups associated with the VPC and subnets.
+      - Create worker node groups associated with the VPC and subnets.
-    Ensure worker nodes use a launch configuration configured to pass the correct private subnets to ensure traffic is routed through the NAT Gateway.
+      - Ensure worker nodes use a launch configuration configured to pass the correct private subnets to ensure traffic is routed through the NAT Gateway.

   - nat: configures the NAT Gateway logic:
-    Allocate an Elastic IP address.
+      - Allocate an Elastic IP address.
-    Create a NAT Gateway in a public subnet.
+      - Create a NAT Gateway in a public subnet.
-    Update the route table for private subnets to use the NAT Gateway.
+      - Update the route table for private subnets to use the NAT Gateway.

   - vpc: manages VPC, subnets, route tables:
-    Create VPC, public and private subnets, Internet Gateway.
+      - Create VPC, public and private subnets, Internet Gateway.
-    Set up route tables to direct internet traffic from private subnets via a NAT Gateway.
+      - Set up route tables to direct internet traffic from private subnets via a NAT Gateway.

 2) regions: holds region-specific TF configurations Each region has its own main.tf and environment-specific .tfvars files for customization.